A matching decoder for bivariate bicycle codes: Preliminaries

 \subsection{Code symmetries}

 A symmetry of a code~\cite{Brown2020parallelized, Brown2022conservation} is a subset of its stabilizers that are constrained such that any physical error necessarily violates an even number of stabilizers of the symmetry.
 In other words, the subset of stabilizer generators that form the symmetry multiply together to give the identity element.
 As we will explain in \cref{Sec:Decoder}, this property enables the use of matching on the symmetry.
-This has previously been demonstrated with topological codes~\cite{Dennis02, Sahay2022decoder, Benhemou2025minimising}, fracton codes~\cite{Brown2020parallelized, SchwartzmanNowik2025generalizing} and classical fractal codes~\cite{Nixon2021correcting}.
 The notion of a symmetry has also been generalized to account for biased noise~\cite{Tuckett2020fault, BonillaAtaides2021XZZX, Srivastava2022xyzhexagonal, Miguel2023cellularautomaton, Huang2023tailoring, Sahay_2023Tailoring}.

 Once again, we will concentrate only on Pauli-$Z$ type stabilizers, $\sigma$ of \cref{Eqn:Pauli-$Z$stabilizers}.
-In the language of polynomials,
+In the language of polynomials, we define a symmetry $\Sigma$ as follows:

 where $\Sigma$ is a polynomial representing the site locations for each stabilizer of the symmetry.

 We discover symmetries for BB codes by performing Gaussian elimination on the code check matrix.
 As we describe in App.~\ref{SubSec:GaussianElimination}, after Gaussian elimination, the last few rows of the transformation matrix for row reduction produce sums of stabilizers that add to zero.
 These sums exactly form code symmetries.
 Note that symmetries form an Abelian group by addition modulo 2, i.e., if we have polynomials $\Sigma_j$ and $\Sigma_k$ satisfying $\sigma\Sigma_j = \sigma\Sigma_k = 0$, then we have that $\sigma(\Sigma_j+\Sigma_k) = 0$ by linearity.